jayfz/web-starter-mono/README.md

 # web-starter-mono
-A collection of starter defaults for monorepo projects containing at least a backend in Node and a full client-side-routing in react using Vite.
+A collection of starter defaults for monorepo projects containing at least a backend in Node and a full client-side-routing in react app using Vite.

 ## Settings for the backend

-1. Typescript
+- Typescript
-2. Eslint Airbnb base
+- Eslint Airbnb base
-3. Prettier
+- Prettier

 ## Settings for the frontend:

-1. Typescript
+- Vite React-Typescript template
-2. Eslint Airbnb-React
+- Eslint Airbnb-React
-3. Prettier
+- Prettier
-4. Vitest + JestDom + React testing library
+- Vitest + JestDom + React testing library